-Based on the findings presented, an averaging period of three to five minutes is recommended, when using the data for validation purposes, This period is long enough to neglect the short-term fluctuations in the meteorological variables, which may differ along the propagation path and cannot be described by the model used in this work.
-An averaging period of ten
+Based on the findings presented, an averaging period of 3 to 5 min is recommended when using the data for validation purposes.
+This period is long enough to neglect the short-term fluctuations in the meteorological variables, which may differ along the propagation path and cannot be described by the model used in this work.
+An averaging period of 10 min is not recommended due to the acoustic evaluation.
+Here, a dominant noise of the wind turbine has to be guaranteed.